FarronF/limerick-council-meetings/meetings/2018/05/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th April 2018.md

  Councillor Teskey raised the issue of repairs to the Bridge in Shanagolden and

 requested this matter be resolved as a matter of urgency.
-The Executive Engineer,--- 7
+The Executive Engineer,
+---
+7

 Operations & Maintenance Services infromed Members they are awaiting a report